maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 For EclipseLink as the persistence provider of choice, the reference version is 3.0.x (Jakarta EE 9), with EclipseLink 4.0 as the most recent supported version (Jakarta EE 10).

+Spring's default JDBC exception translator is the JDBC 4 based `SQLExceptionSubclassTranslator` now.
+`SQLErrorCodeSQLExceptionTranslator` kicks in for user-provided `sql-error-codes.xml files` still.
+It can pick up Spring's legacy default error code mappings as well when triggered by a (potentially empty) user-provided file in the root of the classpath, or by explicit `SQLErrorCodeSQLExceptionTranslator` setup.

 ### Web Applications

 Due to the Jakarta EE migration, make sure to upgrade to Tomcat 10, Jetty 11, or Undertow 2.2.19 with the